cwithac/thedisneyvault/README.md

 ### Implementation Priorities
 + Registration completes login.
 + Ability to view/edit/delete user information.
++ Character with no content warning before adding with defaults.
 + User sees characters they have added (partial build in code).

 ### Upcoming Features